 The Herbert and Trudl Zipper Archives Collection

-Colburn recently received a Save America’s Treasures Grant to preserve and digitize the archives.
+In 2022, Colburn received a Save America’s Treasures Grant to preserve and digitize the archives.
 These materials include personal and professional photographs, correspondence, unpublished and published sheet music and scores, books, audio, music, and video recordings on various media, concert programs and related publicity materials, award plaques and certificates, framed and unframed artworks, a set of 1939 encyclopedias, a wood/stone sculpture and a portrait carved by Herbert Zipper, a bronze and a stone sculpture of a dancer, and more.

 Watch: Spectrum News 1